Jon Godfread

-Jonathan Godfread is an American politician from the state of North Dakota.
+Jonathan Godfread (born 1981/1982) is an American politician from the state of North Dakota.
 A member of the Republican Party, he is the North Dakota Insurance Commissioner, and has served in the role since 2016.

 Early life and career

 Godfread is from Grand Forks, North Dakota.
 He attended Red River High School, and played for the school's basketball team.
 He graduated in 2000.
 He committed to attend the University of Utah to play college basketball for the Utah Utes men's basketball team.
 After taking a redshirt for Utah in his freshman year, he decided to transfer to the University of Northern Iowa.
 He played college basketball for the Northern Iowa Panthers, who qualified for the NCAA Division I men's basketball tournament in 2004 and 2005.
 Godfread graduated from Northern Iowa in 2005.
 After his college basketball career, Godfread played professionally in Germany for the Ehingen Urspring of ProA for one season.

 Godfread returned to the United States and enrolled at the University of North Dakota, where he graduated with a Master of Business Administration and Juris Doctor in 2011.
 He worked for Alerus Financial and served as vice president for the Greater North Dakota Chamber.